mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

   - 30 years later, there were roads, and the makeshift stores were replaced by well-constructed to buildings two or three stories high.
   - 30 years after that, they replaced wood structures with buildings made of stone.
 - First generation: pop-up shacks, no sewage or sidewalks
 - Second generation'.
-Two-and three- story wood buildings, sidewalks, gravel streets
+Two-and three-story wood buildings, sidewalks, gravel streets
 - Third generation: Brick and granite buildings, concrete sidewalks, asphalt streets.

 ### Private investment should precede public infrastructure